Best Bullpup Rifles & Shotguns [2024]: Our Favorites!

 Reviews of the Best Bullpup Rifles and Shotguns

-In the above section, we listed what we thought were the best bullpup shotguns and rifles.
-In each we gave a marker or category award.
-Now, the below section, we’ll do individual reviews of each, and in that section you’ll be able to specifically see how they compare and why they earned the credit they got.
+In the above section, we listed our top picks for the best bullpup shotguns and rifles, each receiving a marker or category award.
+Now, below, we’ll review each one individually, so you can see how they compare and understand why they earned their credit.

 1. IWI Tavor X95 : Best Overall Bullpup